The Working Groups will each focus on one of the themes of common interest

 - How can digital skills and competences for the digital transformation be enhanced?

-This Working Group will focus on structural reforms to promote equality in education and training.
-It will build on the EU’s values (including anti-radicalisation, citizenship education and training, the European dimension in education, disinformation and inclusion of refugees and migrants in education and training).
-It will also examine relevant areas related to equality, bearing in mind the dual approach of inclusive education for all while targeting specific population groups.
-It will use both group-focused approaches (such as gender equality, anti-racism, equality of Roma, people with migrant background, LGBTIQ persons and people living with disabilities) and cross-cutting issues with societal benefits and of high importance to all discriminated and disadvantaged groups, such as fighting segregation in education, managing diversity and building a sense of belonging in a lifelong learning perspective.
+This working group focuses on structural reforms to promote equality in education and training.
+It builds on the EU’s values (including anti-radicalisation, citizenship education and training, the European dimension of education, disinformation and the inclusion of refugees and migrants in education and training).
+The working group examines relevant areas related to equality, bearing in mind the dual approach of inclusive education for all while targeting specific population groups.
+Along with using group-focused approaches (such as gender equality, anti-racism, the equality of Roma, people with migrant background, LGBTQI persons and people living with disabilities) the working group also examines cross-cutting issues with societal benefits and of high importance to all discriminated and disadvantaged groups (such as fighting segregation in education and managing diversity).